linlin-husky/ENGR-0201-Organizing-Academic-Success-AI-for-Personalized-Learning/Appendix/Fine_Tuning_using_hugging_face.md

 This project fine-tunes a pre-trained DistilBERT model for spam classification.
 The dataset includes labeled text messages ("ham" and "spam") that are tokenized and processed for training.

+Why Fine-Tune Instead of Training from Scratch?
+Pre-trained Models:

+Models like BERT, GPT, and DistilBERT are trained on massive datasets (e.g., Wikipedia, books, web content).
+These models already understand general language patterns, syntax, and semantics.
+Task-Specific Needs:

+While pre-trained models are generalized, they may not perform optimally on a specific task (e.g., spam detection, sentiment analysis, medical diagnosis).
+Fine-tuning helps adapt the model to specialized domains using smaller datasets.
+Benefits:

+Time-Saving: Training a large model from scratch takes immense computational resources and time.
+Data Efficiency: Fine-tuning requires far less labeled data than training from scratch.
+Performance Boost: Leverages the existing knowledge of the model to quickly achieve high accuracy.

+How Fine-Tuning Works
+Start with a Pre-Trained Model:

+Load a model like DistilBERT, BERT, or GPT, which has been trained on a general-purpose corpus.
+Prepare the Task-Specific Dataset:

+Label your dataset for the specific task (e.g., spam vs. ham for spam detection).
+Preprocess the data (e.g., tokenization, padding).
+Modify the Model:

+Add task-specific layers (e.g., classification head for spam detection).
+Freeze some layers (optional): Sometimes, earlier layers of the model (responsible for general language understanding) are frozen to retain general knowledge and speed up training.
+Train on the New Dataset:

+Use the task-specific dataset to fine-tune the model’s weights for the desired outcome.
+This involves fewer epochs and lower learning rates to prevent "overwriting" the pre-trained knowledge.

 ---

 ## Code Breakdown